 A M (Anne) Carley‘s nonfiction and fiction are mostly about contemporary issues and recent cultural and social history in the United States.
 After careers in arts management, online publishing, and intellectual property law, she now owns and operates Anne Carley Creative, which provides creative coaching and editing to people who work with words.
 She works with her clients on #becomingunstuck.

-BACCA helps keep her own life in balance, reminding Anne to keep writing!
+BACCA helps keep her own life in balance, reminding Anne to keep writing.

-Anne recently launched her writing handbook, FLOAT • Becoming Unstuck for Writers.
-FLOAT is available in trade paperback at Central Virginia booksellers including New Dominion Bookshop, Charlottesville, Black Swan Books and Music, Staunton, Baine’s Books, Scottsville and Appomattox, and Over the Moon Bookstore, Crozet, as well as on Amazon, where you can get the ebook version as well.
+Anne’s writing handbook, FLOAT • Becoming Unstuck for Writers, is available in trade paperback at Central Virginia booksellers including New Dominion Bookshop, Charlottesville and Baine’s Books, Scottsville and Appomattox, and online atBookshop.org, and on Amazon.
+You can get the ebook version here and on Amazon.